thespacecowboys45/blackjack-simulator/documentation_website/AUTOSTRATEGY_GENERATOR_theory.md

 We have 180 "bits" or (potential column values) and three (3) possibilities for each column.

-Therefore, the number of potential moves we can make is large , not as large as some
+Therefore, the number of potential moves we can make is large.
+Not... as large ... as some ...

-people traveling on a road-trip right now would like , however , it is still large enough
+traveling on road-trips would like , however , it is still large enough

 to know that it will be difficult to consume this with a single computer.